Self-Assessment Tax Return | File Your Tax

 When an individual identifies the reason for filing the Self Assessment Tax Return, they must inform this to HMRC.

-You can do this by completing either the online HMRC form or by downloading and posting a completed SA1 form to HMRC.
+You can do this by completing either the online HMRC form or downloading and posting a completed SA1 form to HMRC.

 After the registration for self-assessment, HMRC will send you a Unique Taxpayer Reference (UTR) number.